-We analyse historical incidents in order to draw conclusions, promote and share good practice and learn lessons from poor practice, "near miss" incidents and actual errors.
+Management analyse historical incidents in order to draw conclusions, promote and share good practice and learn lessons from poor practice, "near miss" incidents and actual errors.

-We avoid conflicts of interest in reward structures and develop compensation structures that encourage and promote "prudent" risk taking.
+The Bank seeks to avoid conflicts of interest in reward structures and to develop compensation structures that encourage prudent risk taking, compliant with regulatory requirements.